Frequently Asked Questions

 Q: What are current trail conditions?

 A: We can’t be 100% certain on the condition of a trail at any time, but most trail conditions are accurate within the last year or two.
 We try and hit each trail when we can and/or monitor club trail reports to get the latest updates.
-If you run a trail and find it is different than described on our website, submit a trail feedback report.
+The most accurate conditions will be found by contacting the land agency for each specific trail.
+This will often be Bureau of Land Management or U.S. Forest Service.
+Each trail lists the land agency in charge of the trail and a phone number.
+If you run a trail and find it is different than described on our website, please contact us so we can update the page.

 Q: Why do some trails/trips say “coming soon”?